4j69vdzbdd-collab/bitemind-recipes/README.md

-# 🍽️ PrepPal Recipe Dataset — 10,000 Structured Recipes
+﻿# ðŸ½ï¸ BiteMind Recipe Dataset â€” 10,000 Structured Recipes

 A globally balanced dataset of **10,000 fully structured recipes**, designed for use in food apps, AI training, data analysis, and nutrition tools.